 Application of an integrated population model revealed that variation in Yukon River fall Chum salmon abundances, including recent declines, can be explained in part by changing ecosystem conditions at multiple stages within the species’ anadromous life cycle.
 Our analyses suggest that reduced survival across the life cycle is correlated with decreased regional winter snowpack, increased marine competition, and poor juvenile feeding conditions resulting in low stomach fullness.
 These findings contribute to a growing body of evidence suggesting that Pacific salmon populations are increasingly vulnerable to ecosystem change across the freshwater and marine ecosystems they inhabit.

-Examining factors hypothesized to affect Yukon River fall Chum salmon survival throughout their lifecycle, we found the strongest support for covariates describing conditions experienced by subadult Chum salmon after the first summer at sea —the period before maturation and return to freshwater when they become vulnerable to terminal harvest.
+By examining factors hypothesized to affect Yukon River fall Chum salmon survival throughout their lifecycle, we found the strongest support for covariates describing conditions experienced by subadult Chum salmon after the first summer at sea but before they become vulnerable to terminal harvest.
 Covariates linked to survival from egg to juvenile stages generally lacked strong model support, except for the positive relationship with winter snowpack depth.
 A lack of direct estimates for Chum salmon abundance during smolt outmigration makes it challenging to disentangle key drivers of freshwater survival from those impacting early marine survival, particularly as survival bottlenecks during the critical period after ocean entry may mask upstream covariate effects earlier in the life history.
 While outmigration monitoring projects have been developed, the time series for which paired genetic composition data can be used to separate Yukon summer and fall run Chum salmon does not capture the range of brood years explored in this study (Miller & Weiss 2023).
 Future research would benefit from including smolt outmigration abundance data to better discern how ecosystem processes relate to juvenile survival in freshwater and outmigration phases.
 However, compared to other salmonids, juvenile Chum salmon spend minimal time in freshwater as they head to the ocean.
 Thus, Chum salmon may be less susceptible to change in freshwater covariates as less of their lifecycle is spent in freshwater.

 Yukon River fall Chum salmon are adapted for a long migration and cold incubation temperatures.
 Local knowledge and ecosystem reports have highlighted how snowpack can insulate and stabilize temperatures by protecting eggs against extreme cold conditions in interior Alaska and Canada (Raymond-Yakoubian 2009, Jallen et al. 2022).
 Successful egg and alevin development requires stable temperatures, with ideal temperature around 4C, and most suitable fall Chum salmon spawning habitat is characterized by upwelling through the gravel that allows for consistent temperatures (Beacham et al. 1988, Burril et al. 2010).
 We hypothesized that low snowpack could have reduced insulating capacities leading to greater incubation temperature variability, higher egg mortality and lower stock productivity (Jallen et al. 2022).
 We found weak support for a positive relationship between winter snowpack and egg to juvenile survival (Figure 4, Table 1), suggesting that a 12-inch increase in the snowpack depth at Circle, Alaska between January and March confers a 19.40% increase in egg to subadult survival.
-Our ability to detect snowpack effects was likely limited by using a regional indicator of snowpack, as this single location may not capture the variable local conditions across fall Chum salmon spawning habitats throughout the upper Yukon that could cause significant egg mortality.
+Our ability to detect snowpack effects was likely limited by using a regional indicator of snowpack, as this single location may not capture the variable local conditions across the entire range of fall Chum salmon spawning habitats throughout the upper Yukon River that could cause significant egg mortality.
 Thus, while snow depth at Circle may represent regional conditions, local effects could increase variability in this relationship.